mahmoud/calver/entries/overview.md

 Even a simple operating system involves many, many parts, making it difficult to communicate much meaning with an arbitrary number.
-By dating the software release, the calendar-based version is much more than an arbitrary number, communicating useful information that is rooted in simple fact.
+By dating the project release, the calendar-based version is much more than an arbitrary number, communicating useful information that is rooted in simple fact.